- Date : 15/02/2020

 Try to work out an agreement for deposits on selected contracts or from certain customers for faster payments.
 Alternatively, any amounts due from customers should be collected as soon as possible.
 To encourage faster payments, you can even offer discounts.
 This will ensure your business has constant cash flow.

 From time to time, review and analyse this process, and continue to look for ways to improve your short and long term financial management.
-This is especially crucial for start-ups as it can create the foundation to a successful business.
+This is especially crucial for start-ups as it can create the foundation for a successful business.